 A Power On Reset (POR) sequence is used to boot the device up from a fully off or shutdown state.
 To execute this process, VDD must ramp within 1ms and must remain applied to the device for at least 10ms.
 If VDD is removed, then it must stay below 0.15V for at least 10ms before being applied again.
-Please see Figure 5 and Table 11 for details.
+Please see Figure x and Table x for details.